Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/FAQ.md

 and closed basins, where different global climate models may differ on whether the basin is closed, semi-closed, open, or land.

+**How are the locations organized in the regional data files?
+Where are the gridded regional sea-level outputs?**

+Both gridded outputs and tide-gauge outputs are included in the same regional output files.
+Locations are indexed by location ID.
+Location IDs below 2500 are PSMSL tide gauge IDs.
+Location IDs of 1000000000 or higher are on a 1 degree global grid.
+See [location_list.txt](location_list.txt) for the mapping of IDs to site names, latitude, and longitude.

+Note that the gridded sites are on a grid but are not stored in a gridded fashion in the netcdf files.
+Thus, if you want to use the gridded data in a context that expects gridded data files (eg GIS), you may need to first process the output files into a suitable format.